-Palau has a draft 2018 Sustainable Forest •= Management (SFM) Policy, which still needs to be adopted.
+Palau has a draft 2018 Sustainable Forest Management (SFM) Policy, which still needs to be adopted.
 Implementation of Sustainable Forest Management is an indicator under the Sustainable Development Goals (SDGs), particularly by tracking the amount of forest that is managed under longterm forest management plans.
-The draft SFM Policy calls for a "No Net Loss" approach to forests.
+The draft SFM Poli-